-Solaris kernel tuning when upgrading to Solaris 10 Comments Off
+Solaris kernel tuning when upgrading to Solaris 10 Comments Off on Solaris kernel tuning when upgrading to Solaris 10

 When migrating to Solaris 10, most people focus on the more obvious changes, such as using SMF to manage services, and ZFS for the filesystems.
 Something that seems to catch lots by surprise is what happened to kernel turnables in Solaris 10.